 The Cambrian Rail Cruise

-The circular tour of North Wales by rail
+The circular tour of North Wales by train.

-The circular trip of North Wales by rail - travelling on the North Wales coast line, Conwy Valley, Ffestiniog Railway, and Cambrian line is one of Wales's best kept secrets.
-On this website you will find timetable details, fare information and a route guide.
-So if you have ever contemplated doing the trip but were put off by its complexity, have a look at the site - Its much easier and cheaper than you may have thought!
-Be sure to read the comments page to get more out of your journey.
+The circular tour of North Wales by rail - travelling on the North Wales coast line, Conwy Valley, Ffestiniog Railway, and Cambrian line is one of Wales's best kept secrets.
+On this website you will find a route guide and some traveller's comments.

 A selection of Maureen's Poetry